PGY-0, Class of 2026

 Sherry Reddix, MD, MA, MPH – Tufts

-From: Madison, Mississippi
+From: Madison, MS

 Why did you choose Long Beach Memorial Family Medicine as your training site?
 One of the reasons that I chose Long Beach for my training was because of the unparalleled curriculum: ample tracks, RHEDI certification, and opportunities to develop and expand my own myriad of interests.
 I was also drawn to the racially and ethnically diverse patient population and the opportunity to care for patients from gender minorities and underserved populations.
 In addition, the palpable warmth, hospitality, and authenticity during all of my interactions with faculty and residents were influential in my decision.
 Finally, it was imperative to me that I trained at a program that would allow me to be unapologetically Black; I wanted to train at a program that not only tolerated my identity as a Black woman, but celebrated it.
 I believe Long Beach does just that!